omnia-network/ic-websocket-cdk-rs/README.md

 # ic-websocket-cdk-rs

 This repository contains the Rust implementation of IC WebSocket CDK.
-For more information about IC Websockets, see [IC WebSocket Gateway](https://github.com/omnia-network/ic-websocket-gateway).
+For more information about IC WebSockets, see [IC WebSocket Gateway](https://github.com/omnia-network/ic-websocket-gateway).

 > ⚠️ This library is still in development and is not ready for production use.
 Expect breaking changes.